famarting/mapek-framework/README.md

 # MAPEK-FRAMEWORK

-The first framework written in NodeJs to implement a MAPEK Loop.
+The first framework to implement a MAPE-K Loop.
 This project enable the community to create auto-adaptative systems based on a simple version of the MAPE-K Loop.